 The whole thing made me nervous, not just real time nervous, also what the hell am I going to do nervous.

 Good idea.
-We were on this trip of spear fishing already before we left.
+We were on this idea of spear fishing already before we left.
 We were talking to someone somewhere who enlightened us on how spearfish fishing is a better way of going about things because you can choose what you want instead of pulling in what you don’t want or can’t eat.
 Great thinking.
-We won’t needlessly stress ourselves or the fish out.
+Plus, we won’t be needlessly stressing ourselves or the fish out.
 We’ll lose less lures and have less waste.
 Not that we won’t line fish but maybe that isn’t our main way.
 So spearfishing has intrigued us for a while.

 The things you learn just in conversation is incredible.